-Cortland Indicator Mono is extremely visible, opaque, white or brightly colored nylon mono.
+Cortland Indicator Mono is extremely visible, opaque, brightly colored nylon mono.
 It makes a great sighter for European nymphing and it will make great sighters for tenkara anglers who use them.

 I have chosen to carry the Cortland Indicator Mono because I am convinced there will be a fusion of tenkara and European nymphing.
-This new and as yet unnamed discipline will not replace either tenkara or European nymphing.
+This new discipline, called Tactical Nymphing by Rob Worthing, will not replace either tenkara or European nymphing.
 It will be a new style of fishing that will exist between the two well established methods and will blend elements of both.

 US anglers have been using tenkara rods to fish weighted nymphs for as